TB-DevAcc/MVSEIQRD_Model/README.md

 ## :pray: Acknowledgments

 This project was part of the course "Scientific Programming in Python" at University of Hagen.
+The data is taken from [Robert Koch Institut](https://github.com/robert-koch-institut).

 ## 📝 License